Mike Haydon is an internet entrepreneur and founder of Intelliwolf. He has built sites on WordPress since 2006.

 My Personal Story

 I'm married with two young sons.
-I taught both of the boys to read by the time they were 4 years old.
-I homeschooled the eldest til year 2 and currently homeschool the younger.
+I taught both of the boys to read by the time they were 3 and 2 years old respectively.
+I homeschooled the eldest til year 2.

 I used to play a lot of soccer with my family.
 We were pretty dominant in a couple of indoor soccer clubs over a few years.
 I had to stop all that because I kept picking up injuries.